What is the Yorkshire Three Peaks Challenge?

 Whernside is the easiest of the three peaks to climb. it’s a massive beast of a hill but with a relatively gentle ascent and descent.
 Pen-y-ghent is much steeper with a little hands-on scrambling.
 Ingleborough has some almost vertical summit slopes which are particularly taxing if it’s your last peak of the day.

 What order do you do the Yorkshire Three Peaks?

 The traditional order is to summit Pen-y-ghent first, then head to Whernside before crossing to Ingleborough.
 This isn’t set in stone though.
 Starting with one of the other peaks can help avoid the crowds setting off from Horton-in-Ribblesdale.
-You can even walk it anti-clockwise if you prefer.

 How difficult is the Yorkshire 3 peaks challenge?